Gabesiegel/Gabesiegel/Output.md

   - **No oral hormone use** (Not reported in user input) X

 ## Clinical Interpretation

-The PERC rule may be used in lieu of D-dimer analysis in low-risk patients.
+- The PERC rule may be used in lieu of D-dimer analysis in low-risk patients.
 However, in this case, the PERC score cannot be fully assessed due to missing heart rate data.
 - Clinical gestalt and validated clinical decision rules like PERC Calculator may still be considered in conjunction with available data and possibly D-dimer analysis to evaluate venous thromboembolism risk.

-Without a complete PERC score:
+- Without a complete PERC score:
     - **Assessment needs careful consideration of available data**
     - **Clinical judgment is essential**

 ## EM:RAP Resources

-**EM:RAP Resources:**
 - [Testing to Rule Out PE](https://www.emrap.org/episode/ema-2016-9/abstract27)
 - [ESC: Diagnosis and Management of Acute PE](https://www.ncbi.nlm.nih.gov/pubmed/31473594)
 - [Assessment in the Diagnosis of PE](https://www.emrap.org/episode/ema-1999-7/abstract37)